SoftwareKater/nx-confusion/documentation/ARTICLE.md

 ## From the Idea to the Mockup to the Architecture

 The game is a simple 2 player reaction game that is all about eye-hand coordination.
 It works as follows.
-Each player has four buttons - blue, orange, purple, and red.
+Each player has four buttons - blue, yellow, purple, and red.
 A big label in the middle of the screen displays the name of one of these colors.
 The background color of this label is randomly chosen among the other colors.
 The players have to press the button matching the word (not the background color).
 Hitting the right button earns one point.
 Wrong clicks loose 2 points.
 The first one to receive a total of 10 points wins.

 (Show ui mockup here)